Romambo/JCSDK_DocumentFile/unity_Document.md

               > KochavaCore.framework               (Embed & Sign)
               > KochavaTracker.framework            (Embed & Sign)
               > KochavaAdNetwork.framework          (Embed & Sign)

               How to add: Find Unity-iPhone target -> General -> Framework,Librares, and Embedded Content, then click "+", add other -> add files in the lower left corner (they are respectively in SDKFile->DataCollection_SDK->KochavaSDK, SDKFile-> ADThirdParty_SDK->KSAdSDK)
               ![图片4]

               ![图片6]

+              Then build your project, make sure there are no errors
             </details>

-        6. Import all library files.
-Look at the downloaded "SDKFile" file

-           In the "class" directory, right-click to find "Add Files to "Unity-iPhone"" and click it, then a selection box will appear, find SDKFile, select it and add

-           Some of these libraries are dynamic libraries，you need find Unity-iPhone target -> General -> Framework,Librares,and Embedded Content
-           Find the following library and change "Do Not Embed"->"Embed & Sign" after them ,as follows:
-           > KSAdSDK.framework                   (Embed & Sign)
-           > KochavaCore.framework               (Embed & Sign)
-           > KochavaTracker.framework            (Embed & Sign)
-           > KochavaAdNetwork.framework          (Embed & Sign)

-           Then build your project, make sure there are no errors

         7. Find UnityAppController.mm for initial access